 The thought that it would be impossible for me to be a pilot had restricted me all those years from exploring this dream further.
 But it has been appealing to me all this time.

 I am currently looking into options for training and funding to become a helicopter pilot.
 I have saved up some funds for the bicycle trip turned into skydive training turned into pilot training…?
-It will not be enough to cover it all, but I could get started, and hopefully finish with a license before I’m broke…
+It will not be enough to cover it all, but I could get started, and hopefully finish with a licence before I’m broke…

 Would you like to help me realise my dream?
 I would like to start a crowdlending project, meaning that every penny supported will be paid back when I get paid.
 I will keep everyone updated on my training through this blog and other social media.